Mecklenburg County Air Quality Reaches Unhealthy for Sensitive Groups Level

 Air quality in Mecklenburg County, NC, has reached an AQI of 127 for fine particulate matter (PM2.5), categorized as Unhealthy for Sensitive Groups on March 5, 2026.

 This notice was issued by EPA on April 6, 2026 and geographically references Mecklenburg County, NC.
-Its severity classification of "low" signals how the issuing agency weighs the risk of harm if no action is taken — "critical" and "high" tier alerts typically carry direct consumer actions, while "medium" and "low" tend toward informational guidance or monitoring advisories.
-The category it belongs to — Air Quality — determines the regulatory framework behind it, which shapes what remedies (refunds, replacements, recalls, evacuations) are available to affected individuals and who holds statutory responsibility for enforcement.
+Its severity classification of "low" signals how the issuing agency weighs the risk of harm if no action is taken - "critical" and "high" tier alerts typically carry direct consumer actions, while "medium" and "low" tend toward informational guidance or monitoring advisories.
+The category it belongs to - Air Quality - determines the informational context it sits in, and which agency or body is the authoritative source for updates.

 Current Air Quality